 - Students should have studied for at least one year and/or repertoire should be at least early to mid-elementary level/Guild EB.

 - All proposed pieces are deemed performance ready by their teacher.
-This means that pieces should be accurate, well-prepared, and “polished” in order to represent CEOMTA well in a public setting.
+This means that pieces should be accurate, well-prepared, and “polished” in order to represent OMTA well in a public setting.

 - Students should be taught how to walk to the piano, perform, and bow afterwards.